-TpT, founded in 2006 by a New York City public school teacher, allows teachers to earn money by selling their lesson plans as well as supplemental materials, to other teachers.
+TeachersPayTeachers, or TpT, founded in 2006 by a New York City public school teacher, allows teachers to earn money by selling their lesson plans as well as supplemental materials to other teachers.

-I had to look for solutions elsewhere.
-The overall concept of TeachersPayTeachers isn’t entirely new; teachers have always created extra materials or entire units for their classes and shared lessons with other teachers, but the advent of the sharing economy has changed things somewhat.
+The overall concept is not entirely new; teachers have always created extra materials or entire units for their classes and shared lessons with other teachers, but the advent of the sharing economy has changed things somewhat.
 The difference now is that teachers are earning money from their after-hours and weekend work and receiving a larger pool of feedback.

-The support from other teachers on the TeachersPayTeachers website provided me with a work-life balance my professors never envisioned.
-After my third child, I permanently moved to the other side of TpT.
-As a seller, I’m providing a work-life balance to other teachers in the same way it provided it for me.
-I’m regaining the excitement I felt as a college student as an educator thrilled to present material in unique lessons to my students.
+After creating and selling lessons for years on my own, I returned to the classroom.
+My experience with TpT and the online learning community expanded my knowledge and I have fresh resources to share with my students.
+As a seller, I’m providing a work-life balance to other teachers in the same way it was provided for me.
+I’m regaining the excitement I felt as a college student and as an educator thrilled to present material in unique lessons to my students.
 I’m also bringing home more income per month than I did as a teacher, and I am able to balance work with my life as a mother.

-As more professions, including teaching, catch up with the research that shows a work-life balance benefits both employer and employee, TpT is providing a reprieve for teachers where paid family leave programs don’t yet exist.
+As more professions, including teaching, catch up with the research that shows a work-life balance benefits both employer and employee, TpT is providing a reprieve from the time crunch teachers face.